Tudmotu/solidity-hashmap/README.md

 }
 ```
 With an iterator, you don't need to enumerate the entire HashMap — which is very
 gas-consuming — in order to find a key or a value.
+It's still very gas intensive
+and meant for view functions only.

 ### KV - Key/Value struct
 The `KV` struct is a wrapper around two `bytes32` variables.
 It has two fields:
 `.key` and `.value`.

-## How does it work?
+## How does `HashMap` work?
 This implementation is not a perfect HashMap implementation.
 This implementation
 is EVM-specific and some implementation details either require workarounds, or
 can't be implemented without incurring high gas fees.
 Below is a description of